 Course approval criteria

-When a course is published to Moodle.net, it is assumed that the publisher has the authority to publish the course under one of the Creative Commons licenses i.e. all course content is available under a CC license AND the publisher is the course creator or they have permission from the course creator.
+When a course is shared on Moodle.net, it is assumed that the publisher has the authority to publish the course under one of the Creative Commons licenses i.e. all course content is available under a CC license AND the publisher is the course creator or they have permission from the course creator.

-This Moodle.com blog post about publishing courses explains how (and when) to share your course.
+This Moodle.com blog post about sharing courses explains how (and when) to share your course.
 Please read it carefully.

 In addition, the course should satisfy all of the following criteria for it to be approved for sharing on Moodle.net: